At a glance

 Symptoms associated with breathing difficulty or lack of oxygen:

-If methemoglogin has occurred, the gums may have a brownish appearance
+- If methemoglobin has occurred, the gums may have a brownish appearance

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including any underlying conditions your cat, other symptoms you may have noticed, any medications or poisons your cat could have consumed.
+Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you which will include underlying conditions your cat, other symptoms you may have noticed, any medications or poisons your cat could have consumed.
 He will listen to the cat’s heart and lungs and will need to perform some diagnostic tests including:

-Complete blood count, biochemical profile, and urinalysis are all standard tests and can give your veterinarian an overall picture on organ function and reveal anemia if it is present.
+- antifungalsBiochemical profile, complete blood count, and urinalysis are routine tests which give the veterinarian an overall picture of organ function and reveal anemia if it is present.

-Arterial blood gas test involves obtaining an arterial blood sample to measure the percentage of oxygen.
-This test is performed while your cat is being given oxygen.
+- Arterial blood gas test involves obtaining an arterial blood sample to measure the percentage of oxygen.
+Your cat will be given oxygen during this test.
 If oxygen levels are still low, it is indicative of a right to left heart disorder.

-Lung aspiration or tracheal wash if pneumonia is suspected.
-This then enables the veterinarian to obtain samples for culture to determine the causative agent and prescribe the best medication.
+- Lung aspiration or tracheal wash if pneumonia is suspected.
+This then enables the veterinarian to obtain samples for culture and sensitivity to determine the causative agent and prescribe the best medication.

 Most importantly, treat the underlying cause as well as relieving symptoms.
 Most cyanotic cats are very sick and will need to be placed in an oxygen tent until he is more stable.

-N-acetylcysteine (NAC) is a medication given to cats who have paracetamol toxicity to assist in the detoxification of the drug.
+- Paracetamol toxicity-N-acetylcysteine (NAC) is a medication which assists in the detoxification of the drug.
 Vitamin C can also be of help.

-Hypertrophic myopathy may be treated with beta blockers, ACE inhibitors, low salt diet and restricting activity.
+- Hypertrophic myopathy– Beta-blockers, ACE inhibitors, low salt diet and restricting activity.

-Diuretics to treat congestive heart failure to help flush out excess fluids, ACE inhibitors, vasodilators to open up the vessels and help with fluid build up.
+- Congestive heart failure-Diuretics to help flush out excess fluids, ACE inhibitors, vasodilators to open up the vessels and help with fluid build up.